Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Background and Related Work

 \subsection{Feature-Driven Development}

 Feature-driven development (FDD) is an agile software development methodology~\cite{goyal2007agile}.
-As shown in Figure~\ref{fig:FDD_background}, the FDD workflow starts with the construction of an overall model, which aims to analyze the business relationship of the target software and construct a coarse-grained design to keep consistency.
-After that, it is required to extract a list of \textit{features}, which are defined as user-valued functionalities that can be implemented within two weeks.
-The feature can also be integrated into feature sets, which contain a list of functionally cohesive features that can be treated as a whole.
-The next step is to plan by feature, where team members carefully consider the dependencies and priorities of different features and determine the development order.
+As shown in Figure~\ref{fig:FDD_background}, the FDD workflow starts with constructing an overall model to analyze the business relationships and establish a consistent design.
+After that, a list of \textit{features} is extracted, with each feature representing a small user-valued functionality.
+Functionally cohesive features can be further aggregated into feature sets.
+Next, team members carefully consider the dependencies and priorities of the features and plan their development order.
 Finally, in each iteration, the development team makes a fine-grained design of the current feature and builds it.

 Despite a classic methodology for human teams, FDD is well-suited for adaptation to a multi-agent development workflow since the input and output of all activities can be formulated in pure text format to be processed by \agent{}s.
 In addition, FDD presents a promising paradigm for \agent{}s to tackle the complexities of end-to-end software development.
-First, all of its activities are grounded in the initial overall design, which helps maintain consistency and alignment for LLM-based agents throughout the iterative development cycles.
-Second, it breaks down complex requirements into small, manageable, and verifiable features, reducing the implementation difficulty of coding agents in each iteration.
+First, all of its activities are grounded in the initial overall design, which helps maintain consistency and alignment throughout the iterative development cycles.
+Second, it breaks down complex requirements into small, manageable, and verifiable features, reducing the implementation difficulty in each iteration.
 Third, it includes a dedicated activity to model feature dependencies and determine development order (\ie{} plan by feature), which helps maintain a smooth and reliable development process.
 These dependencies can further help agents to retrieve necessary contexts from preceding features, which often include the interface for implementing the current feature.
 Finally, it balances the global overall design with the fine-grained design within each iteration, alleviating the burden and difficulty of producing a detailed upfront design.
 Therefore, inspired by the strengths and adaptation, we design a multi-agent framework to simulate the FDD workflow.